kristapsdz/kcgi/README.md

 ## Synopsis

-kcgi is an open source CGI and FastCGI library for C web applications.
+kcgi is an open source CGI and FastCGI library for C/C++ web applications.
 It is minimal, secure, and auditable; and fits within your [BCHS](https://learnbchs.org) software stack.